Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 </exercise>

 Now that we can change the board, the next obstacle is figuring out what to change.
-Now we need to find an empty point in the sudoku board.
+Now we need to find an empty point in the Sudoku board.

 <exercise>
 Write the function `(find-empty-point board)` that returns coordinates to an